bhixsonsimeral16/CSC301/SeamCarving/readme.txt

  *  Describe concisely your algorithm to compute the horizontal and
  *  vertical seam.
  *****************************************************************************/
+I iterate through either the entire top row or leftmost column and check the distance to each of the three adjacent pixels, saving the index of the shortest path as well as the distance so far in double arrays that corresponds to the pixels in the image.
+After one row/column is complete I repeate with the next row/column until arriving at the final where I keep track of which pixel has the minimum energy path.
+I push the indecies of the shortest path onto a stack and then pop them into the array, which I return.
 /******************************************************************************
  *  Describe what makes an image ideal for this seamCarving algorithm and what
  *   kind of image would not work well.
  *****************************************************************************/
+Having very distinct low and high energy areas makes an ideal pictute.
+A group picture where the group takes up the entire frame would not work well, as the algorithm would oddly remove parts of people that didn't change much.
 /******************************************************************************
  *  Give a formula (using tilde notation) for the running time
  *  (in seconds) required to reduce image size by one row and a formula